derPierrre/llm-mas-process-discovery-framework/README.md

-# Process Discovery with Large Language Models
+# Process Discovery with LLM-based Multi-Agent Systems

 This repository contains the implementation code for the Master Thesis.